Instantons in six dimensions and twistors: Introduction and summary

+is a compactification of the twistor space (\ref{1.3}).
+For the definition of the instanton equations in dimensions higher than four and for some instanton solutions see e.g.~\cite{CDFN}-\cite{HN}.
+Hence, constructing instanton configurations in six dimensions is a task more complicated than one might expect.

+Instanton equations on the six-sphere $S^6$ are not quite standard since $S^6$ is a nearly K\"ahler space with a nonintegrable almost complex structure.
+In fact, instantons on $S^6$ are connections on {\it pseudo-holomorphic\/} bundles satisfying the Donaldson-Uhlenbeck-Yau (DUY) equations~\cite{DUY}.
+Hence, for checking the power of the twistor approach it is worthwhile to consider a K\"ahler 6-manifold.
+We choose the complex projective space $\C P^3$ which can be considered as yet another compactification of $\R^6\cong\C^3$.

-In this paper we discuss instantons in gauge theory on the complex projective space $\C P^3$ by using twistor theory.
-Natural instanton-type equations in six dimensions are the Donaldson-Uhlenbeck-Yau (DUY) equations~\cite{DUY}, which are SU(3) invariant but not invariant under the SO(6) Lorentz-type rotations of orthonormal frames.
-Hence, for their description one should consider reduced twistor spaces.
-The DUY equations are well defined on six-dimensional K\"ahler manifolds $M$ (as well as on nearly K\"ahler spaces~\cite{ChiSa, Butr, Bryant3}), and their solutions are natural connections $\Acal$ on holomorphic vector bundles $\Ecal\to M$~\cite{DUY}.
-On the example of $M=\C P^3$ we will show that such bundles $(\Ecal ,\Acal )$ are pulled back to holomorphic vector bundles $(\tilde\Ecal , \tilde\Acal )$ over the reduced twistor space $\Zcal\subset\,$Tw$(\C P^3)$ trivial along the fibres of the fibration $\Zcal\to \C P^3$ with $\Zcal =\ $SU(4)/U(2)$\times$U(1) or $\Zcal =\ $Sp(2)/U(1)$\times$U(1), depending on the chosen holonomy group.
-Note that this correspondence, valid for the reduced twistor spaces $\Zcal\hookrightarrow\ $ Tw$(\C P^3)$, does not hold for the metric twistor space Tw$(\C P^3)$.
+On $\C P^3$ the DUY equations are the standard Hermitian Yang-Mills (HYM) equations~\cite{DUY}.
+They are SU(3) invariant but not invariant under the SO(6) Lorentz-type rotations of orthonormal frames.
+Therefore, one should describe them with {\it reduced\/} twistor spaces.
+The DUY equations are well defined on six-dimensional K\"ahler manifolds $X$ (as well as on nearly K\"ahler spaces~\cite{ChiSa, Butr, Bryant3}), and their solutions are natural connections $\Acal$ on holomorphic vector bundles $\Ecal\to X$~\cite{DUY}.
+As reduced twistor spaces of $\C P^3$ one can consider